- Reputation: 18

 I've tried to point out that there are many factors involved in typing comfort.
-That's also the reason, why it's difficult to quantify my further progress.
+That's also the reason why it's difficult to quantify my further progress.
 It may, or may not be directly associated with Colemak.
-Either way, my current status is following.
+Either way, my current status is following (in 2015).

 I can consistently score 50 to 75 wpm (the latter at 99+ % accuracy) in short typing tests, depending on my mood, part of the day, temperature, and familiarity with a particular key mechanism.
 My speed has been around 60 wpm in the 5-minute test at hi-games.net—for the last few years.
 Real-life use cases are more complicated, though.
 What if I'm composing or editing a text in Czech?
 What about code?
 What about both, such as some writing with inline LaTeX formulas?
 I've tried to measure it a few times, and estimated the actual speed around 40 wpm, does it actually mean anything, though?